gvwilson/sdxpy/src/func/index.md

 1.  `make_object` accepts any number of named parameters and copies them into the `private` dictionary.

-2.  `getter` takes a name as a parameter and returns the corresponding value from the dictionary.
+2.  `getter` takes a name as an argument and returns the corresponding value from the dictionary.

-3.  `setter` takes a name and a new value as parameters and updates the dictionary.
+3.  `setter` takes a name and a new value as arguments and updates the dictionary.

 What does your implementation of `getter` do